If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 For an adventurous gin-lover, flavoured gin can make a wonderful Christmas gift!

-While it’s not hard to get hold of flavoured gins in supermarkets, these can often be full of artificial flavours and are sometimes overly sweet.
+While it’s not hard to get hold of flavoured gins in supermarkets, these can often be full of artificial flavours and overly sweet.
 By making your own, you can create a gin with a more natural, authentic flavour – and pretty much any ingredient will leech into gin if you give it long enough.

 Most gin recipes only consist of three ingredients: a bottle of standard gin, the ingredient you want to flavour it with, and some sugar.
-Often, it’s as simple as mixing the three together, storing them in a sterilised bottle somewhere cool, and leaving it to steep for about two weeks.
+Often, it’s as simple as mixing the three together, storing them in a sterilised bottle somewhere cool, and leaving them to steep for about two weeks.

 13. Candles